metricsrbx/property-system/README.md

 ## Contributing

-Contributions to Animalib are welcome!
+Contributions are welcome!
 To contribute, please fork the repository and submit a pull request with your changes.
 Before submitting a pull request, please ensure that your code is following [Roblox Lua Style Guide](https://roblox.github.io/lua-style-guide/).